 Set up an office

-Your boss fully expects you to maintain a professional approach to your work at all times.
+Your remote boss fully expects you to maintain a professional approach to your work at all times.
 To do so, set up a dedicated office in your home.
 Working from home does not mean that you can also balance your domestic life during work hours.
 If you are attending phone meetings, a screaming child or barking dog in the background does not reflect well on you.
 Also, taking phone calls from your car or the dressing room at the gym will not engender any goodwill from your boss.

 Be visible (when possible)

 Use video chat whenever possible.
 Not only does this reassure your boss that you are diligently performing your job, humans are generally more responsive and collaborative when they are able to communicate face to face.
 It is also vital for you to video chat with other members of the team regularly, as this will make you feel included and part of a larger team.
 In my experience, Having regular visual touchpoints can be extremely beneficial for morale, which, in turn, leads to increased productivity.